 So in the execution stage, you are responsible for the execution of what was planned in each knowledge area.
 The most important thing here is while executing you got to manage the resources as the team resources are at the maximum level of importance at this stage of the project.
 Your leadership skills like influencing people, problem-solving, and negotiations will be highly utilized at this stage.
 Moreover, conflict management is another area that may need more attention during execution.

-There is another important aspect to mention here, during the project execution stage, you also focus on knowledge management.
+There is another important aspect of the project to mention here, during the project execution stage, you also focus on knowledge management.
 All the artifacts that are produced during the project will become part of knowledge.
 These artifacts may include:

 - Risk and Assumption